panel-attack/panel-attack/readme_characters.md

 Ultimately though, on a 1280x720 window, a 1280x720 background will look best as it doesn't have to through any scaling before display.
 However, there is a relatively simple solution:
 Simply provide the same asset in multiple resolutions!
 As it is not possible to use the same filename multiple times in the same directory, Panel Attack uses a naming convention to mark different resolutions if there is more than one.

-### Understanding the naming convention

-Internally, Panel Attack draws on a 1280x720 canvas that is then scaled to fit the game window (depending on configuration).
-So intuitively one would think that a higher resolution asset would get scaled down to fit the canvas and then scaled up to fit a higher resolution window.
-That is not the case however, there is some magic that allows the game to realize that it doesn't have to scale:
-The magic of conventions.
-A 1280x720 background on the canvas would be the normal case, it fits exactly, its "scale factor" is 1.
-A 2560x1440 background on the canvas would have a scale factor of 2 in comparison to the canvas.
-A 3840x2160 background on the canvas would have a scale factor of 3 in comparison to the canvas.
-When having multiple resolutions, you can tell Panel Attack about the scale factor by appending "@scaleFactorx" to the file name.
-So in the case of a 2560x1440 background for the main menu, you can name the file "main@2x.png" while having a 1280x720 version just called "main.png".
-Depending on the resolution of the user, Panel Attack will automatically pick the more background with the better fitting resolution.
-(Note that this only works with even numbered)
+To do that, you provide the normal asset with the recommended size with a @2x at the end, and you provide a half resolution one with an @1x at the end.